microsoft/playwright/docs/src/network.md

 ## Record and replay requests

-You can record network activity as an HTTP Archive file (HAR).
-Later on, this archive can be used to mock responses to the network requests.
+A HAR file is an HTTP Archive file that contains a record of all the network requests that are made when a page is loaded.
+It contains information about the request and response headers, cookies, content, timings, and more.
+You can use HAR files to mock network requests in your tests.
 You'll need to:
 1. Record a HAR file.
-1. Commit the HAR file alongside the tests.
+2. Commit the HAR file alongside the tests.
-1. Route requests using the saved HAR files in the tests.
+3. Route requests using the saved HAR files in the tests.

 ### Recording HAR with CLI